PJC-1/blockchain/README.md

 > It is a special case in that it does not reference a previous block, and for *Bitcoin* and almost all of its derivatives, it produces an unspendable subsidy.
 >
 > For more information on the **genesis block** of a blockchain, here is a [link](https://en.bitcoin.it/wiki/Genesis_block) to bitcoinwiki.
 >

+**Difficulty**

+>
+> **Difficulty** is a measure of how difficult it is to find a hash below a given target.
+>
+> The Bitcoin network has a global block difficulty.
+Valid blocks must have a hash below this target.
+Mining pools also have a pool-specific share difficulty setting a lower limit for shares.
+>
+> For more information and examples on the **difficulty** of a blockchain, here is a [link](https://en.bitcoin.it/wiki/Difficulty) to bitcoinwiki.
+>